Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/driver/spi/async/spi_multi_slave/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# SPI Driver asynchronous - multi client
+# SPI Driver asynchronous - multi slave

 This example demonstrates how to use single instance of the SPI driver in asynchronous mode to communicate with multiple EEPROMs.